-You can deploy a machine on Microsoft Azure to run ArcGIS Pro and ArcGIS Desktop clients (ArcMap, ArcCatalog, ArcGlobe, and ArcScene).
+You can deploy a machine on Microsoft Azure to run ArcGIS Pro.
+Use this client to connect to your ArcGIS Enterprise and database deployments on Azure.

-You need the following to deploy ArcGIS Pro and ArcGIS Desktop clients on Microsoft Azure:
+You need the following to deploy ArcGIS Pro on Microsoft Azure:

 - Microsoft Azure subscription